 There were some problems with their approach

-- Lots of women aren’t going to have a ‘natural birth’ so skills should initially been for all women.
+- Lots of women aren’t going to have a ‘natural birth’ so skills should initially be for all women.
 Focusing skills only on one outcome has presented a problem for years.
 When a woman uses skills and fails to have a natural birth then it is assumed the skills fail.
-Besides the majority of pregnant women will have medical care during pregnancy and birth.
+Besides, the majority of pregnant women will have medical care during pregnancy and birth.
 By focusing only on natural birth then we leave out most birthing women.
 That’s just not right.
 Every birthing family should have the ability to experience a positive birth.

-- If women used the birth skills and didn’t achieve a painless labour then the childbirth skills had failed again.
+- If women used the birth skills and didn’t achieve painless labour then the childbirth skills had failed again.
 To assume birth skills will lead to a painless birth means that the majority of birthing women will fail to achieve that goal.
 That’s not ok.
 We need to find a way for all pregnant women to achieve an empowered birth.

 - Many of those original skills were birth techniques that were quite artificial to use.
-No woman can take short breaths in and out their mouth for any length of time.
+No woman can take short breaths in and out of their mouth for any length of time.
 This type of breathing causes hyperventilation which causes nausea and even fainting.
-Also these artificial techniques don’t adjust and adapt well.
+Also, these artificial techniques don’t adjust and adapt well.

 Advantages of being skilled

 If the above sounds like Lamaze, Bradley and Grantly Dick-Reid aren’t good childbirth preparation methods, that’s not what we’re saying.
 The more skills expectant families have to do the activity of giving birth the better.
 Who cares where you get those skills.
 You just need them.